sncosmo/sncosmo/docs/models.rst

 Initializing Sources directly
 =============================

-You can initialize a source directly from your own model rather than using the built-in model data.
+You can initialize a source directly from your own template rather than using the built-in source templates.

 Initializing a ``TimeSeriesSource``
 -----------------------------------